stephenr85/sass-unity/README.md

 ####A few globals

-	$grid-width: 320px; //The width of the grid, not including its padding
+	$grid-width: 320px; //The width of the grid, not including its padding; mobile first
-	$grid-columns: 12; //The number of columns
+	$grid-columns: 4; //The number of columns; mobile first
 	$grid-column-width: 68px; //The width of a single column
 	$grid-gutter-width: auto; //The width of a single gutter
+	$grid-style: static;
+	$grid-padding: 1rem;
+	$grid-unit: rem;

 ####Use multiple grids

 	@include grid(12, static, 62px, auto){
-		//All rules within this @include are subject to the grid settings.
+		//All grid variables, functions, and mixins are subject to the parameters passed to this mixin.
 		#container {width: container-width(); }
 	}